EllaOluchi/Get_to_know_EmmanuellaNwobu/README.md

 ## 🔍 What I Do

 I’m passionate about using data to solve real-world problems, especially in the areas of fraud detection and financial risk analysis.
-My journey started in accounting, evolved through data analytics, and is now heading toward cybersecurity—because the greatest solutions come from those who love to solve problems!
+My journey started in accounting, evolved through data analytics, and is now heading toward cybersecurity, because the greatest solutions come from those who love to solve problems!

 ## 🛠️ Skills & Tools